dbenque/GoAppengineVSCodeStarter/README.md

 # GoAppengineVSCodeStarter
-Building Go Appengine Modules with VSCode
+This is a starter project to build Go Appengine module using VSCode.